Education Specialist Certificate (Ed.S.) - Reading

 This certificate program consists of a minimum of 30 credit hours of advanced work beyond the master's.
-Additionally, for those who already hold a master's, the K-12 Reading Endorsement can be achieved through this program.
 Courses constituting the major are determined by the major advisor.

 There is no single set of educational standards for this certificate.
 For those students whose goal is to enter the Ph.D. in Educational Studies with a concentration in RLL program, the IRA Standards for Reading Professionals and the NCTE Standards for the English Language Arts are used.

 Students in this program complete an individualized plan of work with their advisor when they start their course work.

 Associate professor and program coordinator